mental32/tokio-stage/README.md

 tasks.
 The erlang analog here is a supervisor with a `:simple_one_for_one` strategy.

-Let us walk through an exmple of porting some existing code from using `tokio::spawn` to `stage::spawn`.
+Let us walk through an example of porting some existing code from using `tokio::spawn` to `stage::spawn`.

 ##### Code snippet 1.1